pbo-linaro/crossroad/doc/crossroad.rst

 you will be greeted by a message telling you basics information.

-In order for you not to mistake several opened shells, a `crossroad` prompt will have be a modified version of your usual prompt.
+In order for you not to mistake several opened shells, a `crossroad` prompt will be a modified version of your usual prompt.
 A small red ``w64✘`` at the start (only adding information.
 Whatever prompt hack you may have made — for instance displaying information of a code repository — will be untouched) to show you are in your working